 Another possibility is Qualys may have authenticated but not had enough rights to read all of the files or the system registry.
 Ensuring that your Qualys account has administrator rights (in Windows) or sudo access on Unix and that the remote registry service is enabled will usually give Qualys enough rights to either confirm the vulnerability is there, or confirm it’s not there and remove it from the report.
 If you can’t enable remote registry, enable the dissolvable agent in the scan profile.
 The dissolvable agent allows Qualys to query the registry without having to use the remote registry service.

 Looking at the results field in your authentication QIDs in the system can give you clues about permissions issues or other problems that can keep Qualys from doing what it needs to do.
-Pay attention to QIDs 70028 and/or 70053, in addition to 100515.
+Also look for and check out QIDs 70028 and/or 70053, in addition to 100515, if you find them.
 Insufficient permissions don’t always cause Qualys to flag a login as failure.
+But they can flip confirmed vulnerabilities to potential, and drop your accuracy.

 When a scan authenticates and has proper permissions, Qualys false positives are surprisingly rare.